dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ###### `char` and `wchar_t`

 `char*` (UTF-8) and `wchar_t*` (UTF-16 or UTF32, depending on the platform)
 do not mix well.
-Using anything but unicode conversion library will most likely result in bugs when non-ascii symbols are present.
+Using anything but a unicode conversion library will most likely result in bugs when non-ascii symbols are present.

 ---